BhavyaSheth22/hackit-iot/README.md

   A central computer subscribes to the single topic and segregates the incoming data by device by appending data corresponding to a particular device and the physical quantity to a text file.
 Messages from different devices are recognized by the 'id' key of the messages received with the data itself.

  ### Data compression:
+  LZMA (Lempel-Ziv-Markov chain-Algorithm) algorithm is used for compression which in turn uses dictionary compression algorithm